National Interest Party (Nigeria): Structure

-Party Executives
+Executives

 NIP strictly admits only men and women with undisputed integrity at the helm of its affairs.
 The party does not have a large number of executive roles because being a predominantly online platform, the party can function smoothly with fewer executives than most political parties.
 The party also has fewer than normal physical offices, however, it has many contact and support centres with local schools, business owners, places of worship etc. for the purpose of helping party members navigating the online platform.